samco-sdk/Java-SDK/README.md

 4. **Generate Session Token (recommended, v3.2.0+)**
    Call the [Generate Session Token](#sessiontoken) API using:

-   - `apiKey`    — AES-encrypted API key from the Dashboard
+   - `apiKey`    — API key from the Dashboard
-   - `apiSecret` — AES-encrypted API secret from the Dashboard
+   - `apiSecret` — API secret from the Dashboard

    The response carries a `sessionToken` which is sent as the `x-session-token` header on every subsequent Trade API call.
 This single call replaces the legacy 4-step OTP/Secret-Key/Access-Token/Login flow.